 (5.8), Nobody Walks in LA

 (5.9), Sig Alert (aka Cast Up A Highway)

 Access via the Lost Horse Road and park where available near the formation.
 A worn climber's trail leads into boulders where some uphill scrambling leads to the base of the wall.
 Plan on anywhere from 10-20 minutes for the approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Upper Freeway Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Upper Freeway Wall:

 Featured Route For Upper Freeway Wall

 Close up of Tony just past the crux.

 Dec 9, 2014